shaerul/Homework-Submission/Week 16 Homework Penetration Testing 1/SubmissionFile.md

 - Collect email addresses for phishing or spear phishing
 - Send executable payloads over Linkedin Chats to get backdoor access
-- Moreover, exploitation may be conducted in social engineering methods
+- Moreover, exploitation may be conducted in various other social engineering methods

 #### Step 2: DNS and Domain Discovery